-The common industrial solvent TCE (trichloroethylene or trichloroethene) has been shown to cause serious birth defects in children as well as cancer and other severe health problems in adults who have been exposed to it.
-Although a case against IBM in Endicott, New York, over environmental contamination has forced TCE into the spotlight, there are actually hundreds of contaminated sites in New York where people may have been exposed.
+Although a case against IBM in Endicott, New York, over environmental contamination has forced TCE into the spotlight, there are actually hundreds of contaminated sites in NYC and the rest of New York where people may have been exposed.

 New York Attorneys Dedicated to Helping Those Harmed by TCE Exposure

-If you suspect your health problems or your child’s suffering is tied to TCE exposure, contact the knowledgeable lawyers at Belluck & Fox today to discuss how we can help you pursue compensation for what you and your family are going through.
+If you suspect your health problems or your child’s suffering is tied to TCE exposure, contact our trusted New York product liability lawyers at Belluck & Fox, LLP today to discuss how we can help you pursue compensation for what you and your family are going through.
 Our New York personal injury attorneys have dedicated their legal careers to fighting for people who have developed cancer and other diseases due to exposure to harmful products such as benzene and asbestos.
 We believe that companies should be held accountable for polluting the environment with dangerous chemicals such as TCE and putting innocent people and unborn babies at risk.

 Contact us today to schedule a free consultation regarding your exposure to TCE.
 Our firm has the experience, the resources, and the in-depth knowledge that is necessary to seek justice for you.